hrgdavor/java-hipster-ioc/README.md

 When we make a context that depends on another context, all public beans from it will be made available to the new context.
-(Manually created contexts will be expanded too) Similar can be useful if we have a complex configuration class that has few/many sections defined as properties
+(Manually created contexts will be expanded too) Similar can be useful if we have a complex configuration class that has few/many sections defined as properties Expanding dependencies does not generate more code by itself, just enables autp-generate to use the expanded dependencies when needed.

 You can manually expand parts of an object easily by declaring a method in internal interface.
 This exposes new bean for injection into others as dependency